Skip to Content

 • A webhook notification so CloudQuery Platform knows when the stack is ready

 CloudQuery Platform polls for the stack deployment status automatically.
-The wizard updates when the stack is deployed.
+The wizard updates when the stack finishes deploying.

 Step 4: Select organizational units (multi-account only)